-Explore the best trails near Albuquerque with detailed reviews, photos, trail maps, and driving directions curated by hikers, campers and nature lovers like you.
+Explore the best trails near Albuquerque with hand-curated trail maps and driving directions as well as detailed reviews and photos from hikers, campers and nature lovers like you.

 dogs on leash

 Ran up Pino, Great views of the crest to the north.
 The trail gets narrow and icy about 3.5 miles up and continued until the crest trail.
 I used microspikes and poles from here.
 Without the microspikes, I would have turned back.
 I turned left on the crest and took it to Sandia Peak then back to the tram.
 The snow pack on the crest trail would swallow my leg to the knee at times. it was slow going.
 But the views!!
 I took time to take picthures from several slightly off trail overlooks.
 It was about 8 miles from Ellena Gallegos parking to the tram and 9.5 to the peak with a cabin trail connector.
 Then 1.5 back to tram down.
 Great views on top!!
 Especially near the cabin.

 Completed this trail for the first time today.
 It's been on my list after La Luz and Pino.
 Took about 3.5 hours to get to the top including breaks and being ~sidetracked~ for about 30 minutes.
 If you have a great eye for your trail and a great sense of direction, you should be okay.
 However, if you are like me, it's a good idea to check the app periodically.
 There are definitely some confusing areas.
 Not my favorite when it comes to views, but overall, it was an awesome time and a killer workout.
 Check it out for sure!